[Product Update] Unlocking any cross-repo pipeline and trigger setups, including central config management

 • Sharing of tests across repositories (e.g. triggering a set of integration tests that live in a single repository after automated deploys of any repository)

-These changes are live for all GitHub customers (including orgs that integrate with CircleCI’s GitHub OAuth App), read the docs for how to get started.
+These changes are live for all GitHub customers (including orgs that integrate with CircleCI’s GitHub OAuth App) who use CircleCI Cloud, read the docs for how to get started.